supercollider/cookiecutter-supercollider-plugin/README.md

    to the raw token you got from GitHub, make sure "Display value in build log" is turned _off_, and click "Add."
 Travis will ensure that your token is never visible as plaintext in the log for your project.
+4. You don't need to modify `.travis.yml` at all.

 If you run into issues with permissions, double-check that you have given your token(s) `repo` scope.